gscanlon21/a-workout-a-day/README.md

-# Finer Fettle
+# A Workout a Day

-Finer Fettle is a workout routine newsletter aimed at making it easy and simple to work out.
+A Workout a Day is a workout routine newsletter aimed at making it easy and simple to work out.

 ## Exercises Used